eth-brownie/brownie/docs/nonlocal-networks.rst

 Launching and Connecting
 ========================

-By default, Brownie will connect to the local network run by `ganache-cli <https://github.com/trufflesuite/ganache-cli>`__.
-To connect to a non-local network, you must specify the `--network` flag when launching Brownie as below:
+Brownie will connect to whichever network is set as "default" in ``brownie-config.json``.

+To connect to any other network that has been defined in ``brownie-config.json``, you must specify the `--network` flag when launching Brownie as below:
 ::
     $ brownie --network ropsten